tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 Energy costs often impose a significant burden on low-income households, leading to "energy insecurity," where basic energy needs cannot be met (Bednar & Reames, 2020).
 Frequently measured as the energy burden---the percentage of income spent on energy bills---this burden can be disproportionately high for vulnerable families, necessitating difficult trade-offs with essentials such as food or medicine (Bednar & Reames, 2020; Memmott et al., 2021).
 Energy insecurity has been linked to health risks and unsafe coping strategies, disproportionately impacting racial and ethnic minorities through higher rates of disconnection (Memmott et al., 2021).
 While the broader context of climate change, partly driven by residential consumption (Farghali et al., 2023), underscores the need for sustainable solutions, the financial strain on vulnerable households remains a pressing concern.
 Promoting behavior change to reduce energy consumption is crucial.
 However, the success of such interventions may hinge on how effectively energy information is communicated, with format and presentation context significantly influencing understanding and action (Canfield et al., 2017; Fischer, 2008).

 The way numerical information is presented can significantly affect how individuals process and use that information.
-Of particular relevance are reference class effects, which occur when numerical statements are presented without a clear or intuitive basis for comparison, thereby hindering the meaningful inference of quantities (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
+Of particular relevance are reference class effects, which occur when numerical statements are presented without a clear or intuitive basis for comparison, making it difficult to infer meaningful quantities(Gigerenzer & Edwards, 2003; Reimer et al., 2015).
 A substantial body of evidence suggests that presenting data in terms of absolute counts or frequencies, as opposed to probabilities or percentages, can promote more accurate comprehension and facilitate.
 However, it's important to note that even intuitive formats can pose challenges.
 For instance, Weber et al. (2018) found that individuals often struggle with reasoning tasks presented in natural frequencies because they inadvertently revert to more complex probabilistic thinking.

 The choice of units and the format in which information is presented have also been shown to exert a significant influence on decision-making specifically within the context of energy consumption and planning.
 For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading Canfield et al. (2017).
 Furthermore, the framing of energy costs, such as displaying monthly rather than daily or yearly expenses, can significantly affect consumers' choices (Gill et al., 2022).
 Consequently, the selection of an appropriate information format is crucial for effectively supporting energy-related decisions.
 Therefore, similar to natural frequencies, kWh provide a direct measure of energy use, a characteristic that could simplify calculations and facilitate comparisons, potentially helping consumers better understand and compare the energy consumption of different appliances or activities.
 Conversely, prior research has suggested that consumers have a preference for receiving energy feedback in terms of monetary values over scientific units (Karjalainen, 2011; Nemati & Penn, 2020), as well as better long-term appliance selection with information presented in monetary terms (Blasch et al., 2019).
 However, it remains uncertain how these reported benefits might generalize to the more complex domain of household energy planning, where usage patterns can be multifaceted and subject to a variety of contextual influences.